HackyHuang/HackyHuang.github.io/_pages/about.md

 Research Overview
 ----

-My research focuses on identifying robustness issues of LLMs and solving them via scalable data pipelines and algorithmic innovations.
+My research focuses on (1) understanding how language models may fail when inputs are out-of-distribution or adversarial, and (2) improving the capabilities and robustness of language models via scalable human/synthetic data pipelines and algorithmic innovations.
 My recent topics include:

 **Robustness of RLHF and RLVR**:
 - The alignment of LLMs can be easily broken by exploiting parameter-efficient finetuning (PEFT) methods.
 We used prefix tuning methods to construct adversarial prefixes that undo the safety alignment of LLMs <a href="https://arxiv.org/abs/2306.13213">[1]</a>.
 We also developed pruning and low-rank adaptation methods to identify and isolate safety-critical regions of LLMs <a href="https://arxiv.org/abs/2402.05162">[2]</a>.